JaapSuter/jaapsuter.github.com/_posts/2009-11-27-np-is-my-bitch.markdown

 By the way, I must say that *NP-is-my-bitch* would be an awesome band name.

 ### Michael
-LOL.
-Great band name, agreed.
+Haha -- great band name, agreed.

 Well, there's something.
 In principle, it seems like we can boil this down to Turing machines.